-- Outdoor Unit Installation - 6.
-Place flaring tool onto the form. - 7.
+- 6. Place flaring tool onto the form. - 7.
 Turn the handle of the flaring tool clockwise until the pipe is fully flared. - 8.
-Remove the flaring tool and flare form, then inspect the end of the pipe for cracks and successful, even flaring.
+Remove the flaring tool and flare form, then inspect the end of the pipe for cracks and to confirm successful, even flaring.